 This option allows you to set the Datto device's internal clock to the specified local time zone.
-All times displayed in the UI will be shown in the time zone specified.
-Any scheduled tasks for the device will also adhere to this time zone.
+The UI will use this time zone when generating timestamps.
+Any scheduled tasks for the appliance will also adhere to this time zone.
 Datto recommends matching the appliance's time zone with that of its physical location.

 The Local Users control panel allows you to assign role-based feature and functionality access to local user accounts on the Datto appliance, making it possible to granularly define which people in your organization have administrative access to your Continuity devices, and which functions they are allowed to perform.
 For more information about managing local users, see the Local Users article.